ENSTABretagneRobotics/SATURNE_simulation/ReadMe.txt

 	ros-noetic-gazebo-plugins
 (for GPS)
 	ros-noetic-hector-gazebo-plugins
+(for conversions)
+	Get imu_conv from https://github.com/ENSTABretagneRobotics/ardupilot2ros and put it in ~/catkin_ws/src (assuming catkin_ws is the ROS workspace)

 Place the content of the models folder in ~/.gazebo/models so that Gazebo finds the models.

-Place the content of the src folder in ~/catkin_ws/src (assuming catkin_ws is the ROS workspace), then : cd ~/catkin_ws catkin_make source devel/setup.bash
+Place the content of the src folder in ~/catkin_ws/src, then : cd ~/catkin_ws catkin_make source devel/setup.bash